 - Offer H-1B workers benefits on the same basis as those offered to U.S. workers.

 - Provide working conditions for H-1B workers which will not adversely affect the conditions of other workers.

 - Provide notice to the union, or directly to its workers, of the H-1B employment (including the offered salary).

 - Provide the H-1B worker with a copy of the Labor Condition Application.

 Terms and Conditions of H-1B Status

-The H-1B visa has an annual numerical limit or “cap” of 65,000 visas each fiscal year.
-The first 20,000 petitions filed on behalf of beneficiaries with a U.S. Master’s degree or higher are exempt from the cap.
-Additionally, H-1B workers who will be employed at one of the following organizations may not be subject to the numerical cap: 1. an institution of higher education, 2. a nonprofit related to or affiliated with an institution of higher education, 3. a nonprofit research organization, or 4. a government research organization.
+There are certain H-1B workers who are exempt from the lottery.
+This includes H-1B workers who will be employed at one of the following organizations: 1. an institution of higher education, 2. a nonprofit related to or affiliated with an institution of higher education, 3. a nonprofit research organization, or 4. a government research organization.
 Additionally, if an H-1B worker will perform work related to higher education or nonprofit or government research at one of the organizations listed above, the employment may not be subject to the numerical cap.

 Once an individual has been counted against the H-1B cap, he or she would not be subject to it again if applying for the remaining portion of the allotted six years.

 Family of H-1B Specialty Occupation Workers